el-tocino/piewall/Readme.md

 # These tools

 Most are quick and dirty for the event this was used at.
 Any of these that connect to tiles, rely on ssh.
 I used a private lan with passwordless ssh keys, your choices should be appropriate to venue and relative security.
+Most are meant to be run on the controller only.

 "tilecontrol.sh" is the most important, it can stop/start/restart/reboot/assign/id a tile, individually or en masse.
 "startall.sh" is self-explanatory.
 "stopallsh" is as well.
 "playclip.sh" is used to play a clip one time.
 "loopclip.sh" is used to replay a clip for a length of time.

+The one tile-based script:
+"startplayer.sh" is used on the tiles to initiate the player.

 # URLS